shanjcu/web-framework/docs/jcu-customisations/section-navigator.md

 ---
 layout: docs
-title: Explorer
+title: Section Navigator
 group: jcu-customisations
 ---

-*Explorer* is the heading menu which allows visitors to interactively examine and jump to different areas of a site.
+*Toolbar* is a is the top-level navigation bar that is fixed to the top of all CMS-style pages.

 ## Contents